Remote work

 Group mentorship programs help teams improve their relationship, cooperation, and teamwork.
 This is also a good space for feedback, knowledge-sharing, and community-building.
 Here are a few group mentoring activities:

-• Career Exploration – Help mentees explore different options available, such as job research and networking.
+• Career exploration – The mentor can help mentees explore different options available, such as job research and networking.

-• Team Building – Identify common goals and work towards them together through brainstorming and problem-solving.
+• Team building – The mentor can help mentees identify common goals and work towards them together through brainstorming and problem-solving.

-• Industry News – Keep the group up-to-date on current events related to their industry or position through articles, videos, and other material.
+• Industry news – The mentor can keep the group up-to-date on current events related to their industry or position through articles, videos, and other materials.

 Planning a virtual mentoring program at work?